Mumie-hub/docker-services/rclone-mount/README.md

 Rclone Mount Container
 ---

-Lightweight and simple Container Image (`alpine:latest - 160MB`) with compiled rclone (https://github.com/ncw/rclone).
-Mount your cloudstorage like google drive inside a container and make it available to other containers like your Plex Server or on your hostsystem (mount namespace on the host is shared).
+Lightweight and simple Container Image (`alpine:latest - 117MB`) with compiled rclone (https://github.com/ncw/rclone).
+Mount your cloud storage like google drive inside a container and make it available to other containers like your Plex Server or on your hostsystem (mount namespace on the host is shared).
 You need a working rclone.conf (from another host or create it inside the container with entrypoint /bin/sh). all rclone remotes can be used.

 The Container uses S6 Overlay, to handle docker stop/restart ( fusermount -uz $MountPoint is applied on app crashes also) and also preparing the mountpoint.